Positive curvature and discrete abelian symmetry

 Statement (2) is also well known.
 Using the Brown representability theorem, we may choose a map $f:M^n \to \CP^\infty$ that pulls back the generator in $H^2(\CP^\infty;\Z)$ to the generator of $H^2(M;\Z)$.
 Using the CW approximation theorem, we may homotope $f$ to a map into $\CP^{\frac n 2}$ in such a way that the pullback also satisfies this property on the second cohomology group.
-But now $f$ induces an isomorphism on cohomology as a result of the cup product structure, an isomorphism on homology by the universal coefficients theorem, and finally on homotopy by Hurewicz' theorem.
+But now $f$ induces an isomorphism on cohomology as a result of the cup product structure, an isomorphism on homology by the universal coefficients theorem, and finally on homotopy by Hurewicz's theorem.
 Whitehead's theorem now implies that $f$ is a homotopy equivalence. \end{proof}

-We remark that we do not know if similar cohomology-to-homotopy results hold for quaternionic projective space, or for $\CP^{2m+1}/\Z_2$ or spherical space forms with non-cyclic fundamental groups.
+As alluded to earlier, we remark that we do not know if similar cohomology-to-homotopy results hold for quaternionic projective space, or for $\CP^{2m+1}/\Z_2$ or spherical space forms with non-cyclic fundamental groups.
 This uncertainty is the reason why Conclusion (2) in Theorem \ref{thm:nover4} does not include a claim on the homotopy type (see also Theorem \ref{thm:nover4PLUS}).